Tannourine: Tannourine Cedar Reserve

-The village also shares its name with a cedar forest of some 1,000,000 trees.
+The village also shares its name with Tannourine Cedar Forest Nature Reserve, a cedar forest of some 1,000,000 trees.
 Covering an area of 195.5 hectares at an altitude ranging between 1,300 and 1,800 meters.
 The Tannourine Cedars Forest Nature Reserve is considered the largest and densest cedar forests in Lebanon, with ninety percent of the trees in the forest being cedar trees.
 Other companion trees like Cupressus, Pinus, Abies, Populus and others constitute a very rich ecosystem in planter species.
 The fauna ranges from the various types of birds (eagles, owls, robins, etc...) to wild animals (hyenas, boars, squirrels, snakes and bats).

 The reserve includes cliffs and caves, and its mountainous landscape is astonishing with cedars growing on extremely vertical slopes.
 These cedars can be seen along the road that goes north to Hadath al-Jebbeh, which, although in poor condition, winds its way through wild and isolated scenery up to the Kadisha Valley gorge, leading to Bsharri.

 During the Lebanese war (1975-1990) land mines were spread in some parts of the forest, making it mostly inaccessible by the local communities and their herds.
 This ended-up protecting the forest: it was left relatively un-touched until a law dated 20/2/1999 established it as a protected area.
 The Lebanese Army cleared the forest of land mines.
 The reserve is now open to the public and hosts "Tannourine Cedars Night" an annual summer music festival.

 Villages and local attractions

 The Village of Balaa (bordering Laqlouq) is known for its deep natural sink hole.
 A 300-meter walk brings you to a dizzying open cavern some 250 meters deep.
 Three natural bridges - of which the middle one is the most spectacular - complete the scene.
 In the spring, snow melt water forms the scenic 90m high Baatara gorge waterfall.

 The Nahr-Al-Joze (the Joze being a species of trout that grows in the valley river) meanders through the valley and borders a number of restaurants, and creates a forest ecosystem higher up towards the source.
 Likewise, the river has formed a number of natural pools of clear water that can be explored higher up towards the source.

 Tannourine is well known for its ancient Maronite monasteries; specifically the convents of Saint Shallitah and Saint Antonios Houb, the latter being located in the village of Wata Houb.

+Also, among the rocky outcrops of Tannourine al-Tahta is located an ancient 500-year-old Lebanese house, believed to be one of the earliest examples of Lebanese architecture.
+That same house was on the cover of a National Geographic report on Lebanon.
+Until late 2008, the occupant of the house was the oldest living man in Lebanon.
+Dubbed "Massoud", he was reputed to be 109 years old.

-Churches and Monasteries
+Churches and monasteries

 In the late fifth century AD, Tannourine became a refuge for the Maronites.
 Some of the churches and monasteries include: